10-Day Adelaide to Perth Overland Tourfrom

-Travel along the coastline towards Albany, and if you are up for it, stop at Torndirrup National Park to see coastal highlights, The Gap and Natural Bridge.
+Enjoy a picnic lunch and travel along the coastline towards Albany, stopping at Torndirrup National Park to see coastal highlights, The Gap and Natural Bridge.
 Arrive at our accommodation late afternoon and enjoy a meal overlooking the ocean.

 Denmark & Walpole

-Arrive into Margaret River in the late afternoon and settle into your accommodation at the Margaret River Beach Resort.
+Arrive at Margaret River in the late afternoon and settle into your Margaret River Beach Resort accommodation.
 Enjoy a delicious meal at The Common Restaurant overlooking the ocean.

-Relax on the balcony back at the Resort and enjoy a platter of local produce collected throughout the day.
+This evening, relax back at your hotel and enjoy a platter of local produce collected throughout the day.

 Margaret River to Perth

 As your 10-day journey draws to an end, visit one last white sandy beach in Dunsborough before stopping in for some coffee and ice cream at the popular holiday town of Busselton.
 Here you will see the second longest jetty in the world.
-Arrive into Perth around dinner time where we will drop you at your pre-booked accommodation.
+Arrive in Perth around dinner time, where we will drop you at your pre-booked accommodation.